MuhtasimTanmoy/notebook/concepts/docker.md

 ### Namespace
 - Isolation of global system resources between independent processes.

-- Namespaces do not restrict access to physical resources such as CPU, memory and disk.
+- Namespaces do not restrict access to physical resources such as CPU, memory, and disk.
 That access is metered and restricted by a kernel feature called `cgroups`.

 - 7 Namespace available
     - `Mount`
         - isolate filesystem mount points
     - `UTS`
-        - isolate hostname and domainname
+        - isolate hostname and domain name
     - `IPC`
         - isolate interprocess communication (IPC) resources
     - `PID`